Pennsylvania Railroad class E6

-Class E6 on the Pennsylvania Railroad was the final type of 4-4-2 "Atlantic" locomotive built by the railroad, and second only to the Milwaukee Road's streamlined class A in size, speed and power.
-Although quickly ceding top-flight trains to the larger K4s Pacifics, the E6 remained a popular locomotive on lesser services and some lasted to the end of steam on the PRR.
+The Pennsylvania Railroad Class E6 was the final type of "Atlantic" locomotive built for the company, and second only to the Milwaukee Road's streamlined class A in size, speed and power.
+Although quickly replaced on the fastest trains by the larger K4s Pacifics, the E6 remained a popular locomotive on lesser services and some lasted until the end of steam on the PRR.
 One, #460, called the Lindbergh Engine, is preserved at the Railroad Museum of Pennsylvania.

 It was moved indoors to begin preparations for restoration on March 17, 2010.
 On January 10, 2011, PRR #460 was moved to the museum's restoration shop for a two- to three-year project, estimated to cost $350,000.
 The engine is listed in the National Register of Historic Places.